 - BORG_DISPLAY_PASSPHRASE When set, use the value to answer the "display the passphrase for verification" question when defining a new passphrase for encrypted repositories. - BORG_HOSTNAME_IS_UNIQUE=no Borg assumes that it can derive a unique hostname / identity (see borg debug info).
 If this is not the case or you do not want Borg to automatically remove stale locks, set this to no. - BORG_HOST_ID Borg usually computes a host id from the FQDN plus the results of uuid. getnode() (which usually returns a unique id based on the MAC address of the network interface.
 Except if that MAC happens to be all-zero in that case it returns a random value, which is not what we want (because it kills automatic stale lock removal).
 So, if you have a all-zero MAC address or other reasons to better externally control the host id, just set this environment variable to a unique value.
 If all your FQDNs are unique, you can just use the FQDN.
-If not, use fqdn@uniqueid. - BORG_LOGGING_CONF When set, use the given filename as INI58-style logging configuration. - BORG_RSH When set, use this command instead of ssh.
+If not, use fqdn@uniqueid. - BORG_LOGGING_CONF When set, use the given filename as INI60-style logging configuration.
+A basic example conf can be found at docs/misc/logging.conf. - BORG_RSH When set, use this command instead of ssh.
 This can be used to specify ssh options, such as a custom identity file ssh -i /path/to/private/key.
-See man ssh for other options. - BORG_REMOTE_PATH When set, use the given path as borg executable on the remote (defaults to "borg" if unset).
+See man ssh for other options.
+Using the --rsh CMD commandline option overrides the environment variable. - BORG_REMOTE_PATH When set, use the given path as borg executable on the remote (defaults to "borg" if unset).
 Using --remote-path PATH commandline option overrides the environment variable. - BORG_FILES_CACHE_TTL When set to a numeric value, this determines the maximum "time to live" for the files cache entries (default: 20).
 The files cache is used to quickly determine whether a file is unchanged.
 The FAQ explains this more detailed in: It always chunks all my files, even unchanged ones! - BORG_SHOW_SYSINFO When set to no (default: yes), system information (like OS, Python version, ...) in exceptions is not shown.
-Please only use for good reasons as it makes issues harder to analyze. - TMPDIR where temporary files are stored (might need a lot of temporary space for some operations), see tempfile59 for details - Some automatic "answerers" (if set, they automatically answer confirmation questions): - BORG_UNKNOWN_UNENCRYPTED_REPO_ACCESS_IS_OK=no (or =yes) For "Warning: Attempting to access a previously unknown unencrypted repository" - BORG_RELOCATED_REPO_ACCESS_IS_OK=no (or =yes) For "Warning: The repository at location ... was previously located at ..." - BORG_CHECK_I_KNOW_WHAT_I_AM_DOING=NO (or =YES) For "Warning: 'check -repair' is an experimental feature that might result in data loss." - BORG_DELETE_I_KNOW_WHAT_I_AM_DOING=NO (or =YES) For "You requested to completely DELETE the repository including all archives it contains:" - BORG_RECREATE_I_KNOW_WHAT_I_AM_DOING=NO (or =YES) For "recreate is an experimental feature."
+Please only use for good reasons as it makes issues harder to analyze. - BORG_WORKAROUNDS A list of comma separated strings that trigger workarounds in borg, e.g. to work around bugs in other software.